 Department of Firsts

 Sky Sju has filed what’s perhaps his best descent and trip report ever, Mt Formidable, Northwest Face ski descent (VI D14 R3 ) in one push!
-I can’t get over this guy’s exuberance and skill (though he might want to watch the drinking), and he’s a darned good writer to boot.
+I can’t get over this guy’s exuberance and skill, and he’s a darned good writer to boot.
 Check this sentence out, a classic of alpine introspection: “My sphincter was clenched so tight it could have cracked a carbon nanotube, thinking about cutting a slab out of the bowl and riding it to Cleve Creek…” as they say, laughing out loud…

 Also, the North American rando racing championships are being held Saturday, March 25 in Jackson, Wyoming.
 That same day they’re having a big party to celebrate the last days of the historic ski resort aerial tramway.
 Guess what?
 Your friendly blogger will be there!!!
 I’ll be covering the race as a journalist, and plan to join the throngs at the Blues Traveler concert after.
 The question is, does everyone in Jackson wear Cloudveil, and does Blues Traveler use hardshell or softshell jackets when playing outdoor concerts in Wyoming?
 Read this blog to find out the amazing truth.
 Might even do some backcountry skiing while I’m there.